-For many freshly-minted grads struggling to find their footing in a tough job market, the arrival of their first student loan bill is a harsh reality check.
+For many freshly minted grads struggling to find their footing in a tough job market, the arrival of their first student loan bill is a harsh reality check.
 Just as student loan debt is approaching an all-time high, default rates are also skyrocketing.
-According to a recent report from the Consumer Financial Protection Bureau, approximately 7 million borrowers are in default on a federal or private student loan.
-If your student loan payments are putting the squeeze on your budget, you need to know what your options are.
+According to a report, approximately 5% of all student loans are in default or were when payments were halted during the pandemic.
+If your student loan payments are putting a squeeze on your budget, you need to know what your options are.

 Negotiating a Lower Payment

 If you’re barely scraping by after making your monthly loan payments, negotiating a lower payment could give you some much-needed breathing room.
 The federal government offers several repayment plans that are based on how much money you make.